 The RHS Alumni Scholarship

-is for students who are graduates of Richmond High School and are attending a Wayne County College (including Purdue Polytechnic Richmond).
-Please complete the APPLICATION and return it to the RHS Alumni Office (further instructions on the application).
+This scholarship is for students who are graduates of Richmond High School and are attending a Wayne County College (including Purdue Polytechnic Richmond).
+Please complete the application and return it to the RHS Alumni Office (further instructions on the application).

 William Shields Scholarship

 Purdue Polytechnic Institute at South Bend Director’s Scholarship